 Technology3 November 2020

-As the zipped music files conquered the music industry, the increase in illegal music sharing created the legal streaming media after a while.
-Streaming platforms that allow people to listen to numerous songs with a single membership instead of illegal music sharing are based on paying a certain copyright fee to the artists.
-These websites that are also known as “music libraries” allow you to listen to or download the songs.
-By becoming a member to one of these platforms, you can carry all the different music genres around the world in your pocket.
-You can also listen to your personalized playlists.
-The most famous of these platforms is Spotify with over 270 million users and 125 million members around the world.
-A cassette could record only up to 12 songs, whereas Spotify allows you to carry the whole music archive of the world in your pocket.
-What do you say?
-Have many things changed since the cassette players?
+Illegal music sharing, which increased as compressed music files gradually took over the music market, gave birth to legal streaming channels after a while.
+Streaming platforms, which offer the opportunity to listen to countless songs with a subscription, instead of illegal music sharing, pay royalties to musicians.
+These sites, also called music libraries, allow you to listen and save songs.
+With these platforms, you carry not only your own music, but all the different music in the world in your pocket.
+You can listen to personalized playlists for you.
+The most famous of these channels is Spotify, which has more than 270 million users and 125 million members worldwide.
+A tape could contain up to 12 songs, while Spotify allows you to carry the entire music library of the world with you.
+Say what?
+A lot has changed since cassette tapes, hasn't it?

 So what are the advantages of Spotify?
 What kind of conveniences does Spotify, which is among the most used music platforms today, provide?
 Let's talk a little bit about them.